 If shares of joint-stock companies are issued as bearer share certificates, a person who has physical possession of the share certificates has title to the shares, whereas if the shares are issued as registered share certificates, they must be endorsed in the name of the buyer in order for the buyer to hold title.
-On the other hand, in limited companies a share transfer deed or SPA must be executed in the presence of a notary public, and the relevant trade registry must approve and register the share transfer in order for the transfer of title to be effective.
-Additionally, the board of directors of joint-stock companies must approve the share transfer to be perfected against the company.
-Similarly, in limited companies, the share transfer must be approved by a resolution of the assembly of shareholders (unless the articles of association allow for transfers without such approval) and the acquirer registered in the share ledger.
+On the other hand, in limited companies, a share transfer deed or SPA must be executed in the presence of a notary public, and the relevant trade registry must approve and register the share transfer in order for the transfer of title to be effective.
+Additionally, the board of directors of joint-stock companies must approve the share transfer and the acquirer registered in the share ledger in order for the transfer must be approved by a resolution of the general assembly of shareholders (unless the articles of association allow for transfers without such approval) and the acquirer must be registered in the share ledger.